The Customs of Shavuot

 R. Yeshayahu Horowitz (1565–1630), the Shelah, writes in his Shenei Luchot Ha-Brit (Masechet Shavuot):

-One of the most well known customs associated with Shavuot is the practice of eating dairy foods.
-R. Isaac Tyrnau records in his Sefer Ha-minhagim (Hagahot U-minhagim, Chag Ha-shavuot) that this custom is alluded to by the verse (Bamidbar 28:26), “mincha CHadasha La-Shem Be-Shavuoteikhem,” the first letters of which spell “chalav” – milk.
+One of the most well-known customs associated with Shavuot is the practice of eating dairy foods.
+R. Isaac Tyrnau records in his Sefer Ha-minhagim (Hagahot U-minhagim, Chag Ha-Shavuot) that this custom is alluded to by the verse (Bamidbar 28:26), “mincha CHadasha La-Shem Be-Shavuoteichem,” the first letters of which spell “chalav” – milk.
 This practice has generated much discussion in halakhic literature.

 Second, this practice raises numerous halakhic concerns.
-For example, as we learned previously (http://vbm-torah.org/archive/moadim71/27-71moed.htm), one may be obligated to eat meat on Yom Tov as a fulfillment of the mitzva of simchat Yom Tov.
+For example, one may be obligated to eat meat on Yom Tov as a fulfillment of the mitzva of simchat Yom Tov (see http://vbm-torah.org/archive/moadim71/27-71moed.htm).
 Even if one is not obligated to do so, many agree that it is certainly a mitzva to eat meat.
-If so, then this ancient practice seems to contradict this halakha!
+If so, the ancient practice of eating dairy on Shavuot seems to contradict this halakha!
 Indeed, even the Sefer Ha-minhagim cited above writes that one should still eat meat on Shavuot, as “there is not happiness without meat.”

 The Acharonim note, however, that eating meat after dairy poses serious halakhic concerns, and therefore one should be careful not to violate the laws of basar be-chalav in fulfilling this custom.

-The gemara (Chullin 105a) states, “R. Chisda said, one who ate meat may not eat cheese; one who ate cheese is permitted to eat meat.”
-The Shulkhan Arukh (YD 89:2) rules, in accordance with this gemara and its continuation, that after eating meat, one should check if one’s hands are clean (and wash them if they are not), and one should chew on a solid substance (“kinuach”) and rinse one’s mouth (“hadacha”).
+The gemara (Chullin 105a) states, “R. Chisda said: One who ate meat may not eat cheese; one who ate cheese is permitted to eat meat.”
+The Shulchan Arukh (YD 89:2) rules, in accordance with this gemara and its continuation, that after eating milk, one should check if one’s hands are clean (and wash them if they are not), and one should chew on a solid substance (“kinuach”) and rinse one’s mouth (“hadacha”).

 In his comments to the Shulchan Arukh (Rema, Yoreh Dea’h 89:2), he cites the custom of waiting after hard cheese, even before eating chicken.
-He notes, however, that others are lenient and says not to rebuke those who are lenient, as long as they do “kinuach,” “hadacha,” and “netilat yadiyim.”
+He notes, however, that other are lenient and says not to rebuke those who are lenient, as long as they do kinuach, hadacha, and netilat yadiyim.
 He concludes, however, that “it is good to be stringent.”

-The Darkhei Teshuva, cites above, offers a different suggestion:
+The Darkhei Teshuva, cited above, offers a different suggestion:

-The preferred practice is the custom which I received from my teachers and my ancestors –to eat a dairy meal immediately after the morning prayers, during the kiddush, without bread, but only as a “se’udat ara'i.”
+The preferred practice is the custom which I received from my teachers and my ancestors – to eat a dairy meal immediately after the morning prayers, during the kiddush, without bread, but only as a se’udat aria (informal meal).
 And then one should recite the blessing afterwards, wait a bit more than an hour, and then eat the day meal with meat and wine.
 That is the preferred custom in my opinion, and with this one fulfills one’s obligation according to all.

 This custom also appears in the Luach Eretz Yisrael of R. Yechiel Michal Tekuchinsky.

-Interestingly, R. Yitzchak Ze’ev Soloveitchik (1886- 1959), in his commentary to the Torah (Parashat Yitro), suggests that the custom of eating milk and meat at the same meal affirms the commitment of the Jewish People, who, unlike the angels, are able to fulfill the mitzvot with their bodies, with great zeal and alacrity.
+Interestingly, R. Yitzchak Ze’ev Soloveitchik (1886-1959), in his commentary to the Torah (Parashat Yitro), suggests that the custom of eating milk and meat at the same meal affirms the commitment the Jewish People, who, unlike the angels, are able to fulfill the mitzvot with their bodies, with great zeal and alacrity.